denisix/cv/README.md

 - Full stack skill-set with a concentration on back-end based engineering
 - Member of startup team
 - Coowner of a hosting company & data-center
-- Published several modules on GitHub, NPM
+- Published several modules on GitHub, NPM, images on DockerHub

 ## Education
 **Kharkiv National University of Radioelectronics, Kharkiv, Ukraine**